junxit/us-congress-bills-110/metadata.md

 - 2007-09-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10038)
 - 2007-09-05 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S11125)
 - 2007-09-05 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S11125)
+- 2007-09-06 — Message on Senate action sent to the House.